vsnupoudel/Island_Simulation-v1/src/biosim/doc/Visualization_documentation.rst

-Documentation of Visualization
+Documentation of visualization
 ===========================

-The Visualization Class and its Subclasses
+The visualization Class and its Subclasses
 -------------------------------------
-.. automodule:: Visualization
+.. automodule:: visualization
    :members: